Sivanthi Adithan: Awards and recognition

 The Government of India awarded him Padma Shri in the year 2008 in recognition of his distinguished service in the field of Literature and Education.
-An Olympic Order of Merit for sports and education in 1995, Padma Shri in 2008, and the OCA Merit Award in 2010 at Guangzhou Asian Games all mirrored his impeccable stature in the world of sports.

-Adityan was at the helm of the Indian Olympic Association from 1987 to 1996.
-This was an eventful phase.
-He was compelled to fight various forces, legally and diplomatically.
-He was the first, and till now, the only one from the South, to head the IOA.
-In 1995, the International Olympic Committee conferred upon him the Olympic Order of Merit in recognition of outstanding source rendered by him for the development of Sports & Education.
+Adityan was President of the Indian Olympic Association from 1987 to 1996.
+During this time, he was compelled to fight various forces, legally and diplomatically.
+He was the first (and till now, the only) person from the South to head the IOA.
+During his tenure as president, he played an instrumental role in bringing the South Asian Federation Games to India.
+He was also instrumental in building the South Asian Federation Games Village in Chennai.
+He was elected as the president of the Indian Olympic Association.
+He was also the president of the Indian Olympic Association and vice president of the Olympic Council of Asia.
+In 1995, the International Olympic Committee conferred upon him the Olympic Order in recognition of outstanding source rendered by him for the development of Sports & Education.

 He was awarded a Gold Medal on 19 July 1989 by the International Volleyball Federation in recognition of his valuable contribution to the development of volleyball in India.
-His services rendered for the development of Sports and Education earned him the 'Sports and Study Award' of the International Olympic Committee for the year 1987.
+His services rendered for the development of Sports and Education earned him the Sports and Study Award of the International Olympic Committee for 1987.
 He is the first Indian to receive such an award.
 He was the vice-president of the Sports Development Authority of Tamil Nadu.

-During his tenure as president of the Indian Olympic Association, he played an instrumental role in bringing the South Asian Federation Games to India.
-He was also instrumental in building the South Asian Federation Games Village in Chennai.
-He was elected as the president of the Indian Olympic Association.
-He was also the president of the Indian Olympic Association and vice president of the Olympic Council of Asia.
+Personal life and demise

-Death
+Sivanthi Adityan and his wife had a two daughters and a son, S. Balasubramanian Adityan Sivanthi was an avid sportsman and had a daily workout.

-Sivanthi Adityan died on 19 April 2013 in Chennai, India.
-He was survived by two daughters and a son.
+Sivanthi Adityan died on 19 April 2013 in Chennai.